QBKFD/Commodities-Forecast-NN/README.md

-#  Commodities Forecasting with Neural Networks
+#  Commodities Forecasting using Neural Networks

 This repository contains the full implementation of my Master's thesis:
 **"Forecasting Commodity Markets Using Neural Networks: A Quantitative Study Using Engineered Inputs and Deep Learning Architectures."**